Measure rigidity of Anosov flows via the factorization method: Introduction

+SRB measures exist in the case of Anosov system~\cite{Sinai3,young-1-central}.
+Furthermore, in the case of transitive Anosov systems, such measures are unique, ergodic and mixing.
+In the case where volume is preserved, the Anosov system is transitive and the unique SRB measure is volume.

+\begin{cor} Suppose $(M,f,\mu)$ is an \emph{Anosov diffeomorphism or a flow} satisfying Assumptions~\ref{standassm} and $\mu$ is a generalized $u$-Gibbs measure satisfying the QNI condition, then $\mu$ is SRB, and it is unique if the system is transitive. \end{cor}

+It is not known which classes of partially hyperbolic systems support $SRB$ measures in general.
+In case of partially hyperbolic systems, our Theorem~\ref{thm:measure-classification} shows that generalized $u$-Gibbs measures that satisfy the QNI condition are actually $SRB$, hence such systems admit $SRB$ measures.

+\begin{defn} Consider a manifold $M$ equipped with an Anosov flow $g_{t}$.
+Assume moreover that the expanding subspace admits a \emph{dominated splitting} for every $x\in M$ as where $E^{1}(x)$ is one-dimensional, and being expanded in a slower rate than $E^{uu}(x)$, namely there exists a $t_{0}>0$ such that for any two unit vectors $u\in E^{uu}, u'\in E^{1}$, for any $t>t_0$ we have that

-\begin{defn} A manifold $M$ equipped with an Anosov flow $g_{t}$ which admits a \emph{dominant Lyapunov splitting} is called \emph{highly quantitatively non-integrable} (or HQNI) if every $g_{t}$-invariant and ergodic generalized $u$-Gibbs state satisfy the QNI property. \end{defn} We give an example of such a flow (including an idea how to produce those) in \S\ref{sec:applications}.
-For those kind of manifolds we actually can deduce the following \emph{pointwise} equidistribution theorem, in the spirit of~\cite[Theorems~$2.6, 2.10$]{emm}
+The system $(M,g_{t})$ is called \emph{highly quantitatively non-integrable} (HQNI) if every $g_{t}$-invariant and ergodic generalized $u$-Gibbs state with respect to $E^{uu}$ satisfies the QNI property. \end{defn} We give an example of such a flow (including an idea how to produce those) in \S\ref{sec:applications}.
+For such class of manifolds we can deduce the following \emph{pointwise} equidistribution theorem, in the spirit of~\cite[Theorems~$2.6, 2.10$]{emm}